TrudAX/denistrunin-blog/src/posts/performanceD365-tierperf/index.md

 I described some performance measures related to different Dynamics 365 F&O environments.
 I hope you find this information useful for project planning.
 As usual, don't hesitate to contact me in case of any questions or comments.

 Also, I can't find a working **Tier5** environment.
-If you have **Tier5** available, it would be great if you could share the "Performance form" results on this environment(with 10k records and when the system is not loaded).
+If you have **Tier5** available, it would be great if you could share the "Performance form" results on this environment(with 10k records and when the system is not loaded).**Update 04/11/2022 - it seems from a DB level Tier5 has the same speed as Tier2**